In response to an overwhelming number of comments… Here’s our plan for testing Safe Catch brand fish

 Hi friends!

-In response to an overwhelming number of comments and feedback from all of you (since we published our first tuna fish lab report yesterday – link here), we launched a GoFundMe campaign to cover the costs of testing and reporting for the four Safe Catch brand fish products pictured above.
+In response to an overwhelming number of comments and feedback from all of you (after we published our first tuna fish lab report yesterday — linked here), we launched a GoFundMe campaign to cover the costs of testing and reporting for the four Safe Catch brand fish products pictured above.
 Here’s that link: https://gofund.me/90368e1ab

-If we can raise the funds for this testing this week, we will get these products off to the lab this week — and have the results back and published likely in the first week of November.
+If we can raise these funds within the week, we can send the products to the lab this week as well, and then receive results back in time to publish them likely in the first week of November.

-As always, please join us as a member on our Patreon page to be among the first to see the lab reports when they are published.
-You can join us on Patreon for FREE or with a small monthly contribution in support of the Lead Safe Mama, LLC Community Collaborative Laboratory Testing initiative.
+As always, please join us as a member on our Patreon page to be among the first to see these lab reports once published.
+You can join us on Patreon for free or with a small monthly contribution in support of the Lead Safe Mama, LLC Community Collaborative Laboratory Testing initiative.
 All membership levels (free and paid) have the same benefits, as our information is never behind a paywall.
 Here’s the link to our Patreon Membership page: https://www.patreon.com/leadsafemama/membership

-Please contribute whatever you can afford in support of this community collaborative laboratory testing initiative – but please do consider contributing at least what you might spend for a 6-Pack of this “premium” fish (about $25.00).
-If enough people do that, this campaign will fund very quickly and we will be able to quickly test all four products.
-We will test them in the following order (based on the requests for testing) if all funds are not raised right away:
+Please contribute whatever you can afford in support of this community collaborative laboratory testing initiative, but please do consider contributing at least what you might spend for a six-pack of this “premium” fish (about $25).
+If enough people do that, this campaign will fund very quickly and we will be able to test all four products as soon as possible.
+We will test them in the following order (based on the number of requests) if all funds are not raised right away:

-For each $525 raised on this campaign, we will send one of these fish products to the lab (but hopefully we will raise enough to test all of them so we have a basis for comparison on the different types fish – and the data to dispel some of the myths around the topic of heavy-metals contamination of fish products).
+For each $525 raised on this campaign, we will send one of these fish products to the lab (but hopefully we will raise enough to test all of them in the same round, creating a basis for comparison of the different fish types and compiling data to dispel some of the myths surrounding heavy-metals contamination in fish products).

 Thank you.